XDean/Share/doc/git/git-for-rd/2-Basics.md

  create mode 100644 conflict.source
 ```

-Everything is OK until now.
+Everything is OK.
 While you should confirm you are ahead `master` branch so that you can merge into `master` fast-forward.

 *Note that `git pull <remote> <branch>` is abbreviation of `git fetch <remote>; git merge <remote>/<branch>`*